filipvrba/ruby-js/README.md

   - [4.2 NPM](#42-npm)
 - [5 Examples](#5-examples)
 - [6 Contributors](#6-contributors)

+## Why use this tool?
+For me, developer productivity is everything.
+It is vital to link these codes together if one developer is proficient in Ruby and another in JS.
+As a result, a module written in Ruby can be connected in JS, and vice versa.
+Additionally, Vite makes it simpler to launch the server and develop the project.

 ## 1 Installation
 The executable application and libraries are installed using the ruby gem during installation.